ms2565/BMEN4420-EEG-Classifier-Repo/README.md

 array.
 This README will see continuous updates over the course of the project.

 Getting Started:
-Once you've loaded this repo folder into your favorit matlab working directory, you should be able to call EEG_Classifier.m as a function in your shell
+Once you've loaded this repo folder into your favorite matlab working directory, you should be able to call EEG_Classifier.m as a function in your shell

 >> EEG_Classifier()